-The School's teams have been working with the Students union to reduce waste and the use of resources.
+The School's teams have been working with the Students Union to reduce waste and the use of resources.
 Recent initiatives have included a discount being offered for students in the café if they bring their own cup and the installation of more water coolers at the School to reduce the amount of plastic bottles purchased.
-Over the past few years the Students Union has arranged a give and take days where unwanted clothing and equipment from students moving out of Sundial Court at the end of the year is passed to other students at Fresher's week with anything left over being given to charity.
+Over the past few years, the Students Union has arranged a give and take days where unwanted clothing and equipment from students moving out of Sundial Court at the end of the year is passed to other students at Fresher's week with anything left over being given to charity, although we haven't been able to undertake this activity recently due to COVID restrictions.

-The City of City of London's Waste and Recycling web pages including Waste Strategy and Future Plans included achieving Zero to landfill by 2025 and 50% of waste recycled or composted by 2020.
+The City of City of London's Waste and Recycling web pages including Waste Strategy and Future Plans set out the City's approach to this area.

-In the academic year 2019/20 the school produced 84 tonnes of waste with 37 tonnes recycled and composted and the residual 47 tonnes being sent to an energy from waste facility this giving a recycling rate of 43%.
-When we compare this to a total waste mass of 217 tonnes for the previous academic year we can easily see the impact of downtime due to Covid.
-However the drop in the recycling rate which was 50% in previous years is concerning, therefore we are planning a waste audit to establish why we are experiencing a drop in our recycling rate.
+In the academic year 2020/21 the school produced 69 tonnes of waste with 13 tonnes recycled and composted with the residual 65 tonnes being sent to an energy from waste facility, this giving a recycling rate of 19% - this is a significant drop from 44% recycling rate in 2019/20.

+When we compare this to a total waste mass of 271 tonnes in 2018/19 we can easily see the impact of downtime due to Covid.
+However, the drop in the recycling rate which was much higher in previous years is concerning, therefore we are planning a waste audit to establish why we are experiencing a drop in our recycling rate.